aisingapore/TagUI/README.md

 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```

-The automation flow can be triggered from scheduling, command line, URL, REST API, email etc. Everything happens headlessly in the background without seeing any web browser, so you can continue using the computer or server uninterrupted.
+The automation flow can be triggered from scheduling, command line, URL, REST API, email etc. Everything happens headlessly in the background without seeing any web browser, so that you can continue using the computer or server uninterrupted.
 Running on a visible web browser is also supported, using Firefox browser and SlimerJS (see firefox option below).
 Outgoing API calls can be made with a single line to integrate with other downstream applications.

 If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TA.Gui steps or JavaScript code in real-time.